nhsconnect/gpconnect-messaging/pages/overview/overview_first_of_type.md

 First of Type (FoT) is an iterative cycle that facilitates the development, self-assessment, assurance and live deployment of supplier systems sending GP Connect messages to update GP IT systems.

+{% include note.html content="Further FoT guidance is in the process of being defined and information will be added to this page in future releases." %}